-The following images indicate the location of the system board and provide a visual representation of the installation procedure.
+The following images indicate the location of the system board and provides a visual representation of the installation procedure.

-- 1. Slide the front I/O-ports on the system board into the front I/O-slots on the chassis and align the screw holes on the system board with the screw holes on the chassis. - 2.
-Replace the nine (#6-32) screws that secure the system board to the chassis. - 3.
-Route the cables through the routing guides on the chassis and connect the power and HDD cables to their respective connectors on the system board. - 4.
-Align the front I/O-bracket with the slots on the chassis. - 5.
-Replace the (#6-32) screw that secures the front I/O-bracket to the chassis.
+- 1. Align and lower the system board into the system until the stand-off points at the back of the system board align with those on the chassis. - 2.
+Replace the five screws (#6-32) to secure the system board to the chassis. - 3.
+Connect all the cables to the respective connectors on the system board. - 4.
+Align and place the I/O panel into the slot on the chassis. - 5.
+Replace the screw (#6-32) to secure the I/O panel to the chassis.

 - 1. Install the processor.

-- 2. Install the liquid cooler.
+- 2. Install the heat-sink and fan assembly.

-- 3. Install the chassis fan.
+- 3. Install the expansion card.

-- 4. Install the processor fan and 125 W heat-sink assembly or processor fan and heat-sink assembly.
+- 4. Install the WLAN card.

-- 5. Install the coin-cell battery.
+- 5. Install the solid-state drive.

-- 6. Install the intrusion switch.
+- 6. Install the memory modules.

-- 7. Install the intrusion speaker.
+- 7. Install the hard-drive and optical-drive cage.

-- 8. Install the powered GPU.
+- 8. Install the 3.5-inch hard-drive.

-- NOTE: This step is required only if the system is configured with powered GPU.

-- 9. Install the graphics card.
+- 9. Install the 2.5-inch hard-drive.

-- 10. Install the M.2 2230 SSD/M.2 2280 SSD.
+- 10. Install the front bezel.

-- 11. Install the WLAN.
+- 11. Install the side cover.

-- 12. Install the memory module.
+- 12. Follow the procedure in after working inside your computer.

-- 13. Install the fan duct